Will1608/wordle-bot-information-theory/README.md

 To run:
 * Install reqirements `pip install request selenium`
-* Move into the correct directory `cd Solving-wordle-with-information-theory-and-python`
 * Run the game with `python web_bot`
 * (Optional) you can add `MOZ_HEADLESS=1 python web_bot